Abundant lattice instability in kagome metal ScV$_6$Sn$_6$

-The pristine structure of ScV$_6$Sn$_6$ is shown in Fig. \ref{Fig1}(a), which has the symmetry of space group $P6/mmm$.
-There is one non-equivalent V, one non-equivalent Sc, and three non-equivalent Sn atoms (Sn1, Sn2, and Sn3).
-The V and Sn2 atoms constitute two kagome layers, separated by a honeycomb layer composed of Sn3 atoms and encapsulated by triangular layers composed of Sc and Sn1 atoms.
-Within each kagome layer, Sn2 atoms are slightly off the kagome sublayer formed by V. Fig. \ref{Fig1}(b) shows the band structure of the pristine phase.
-Similar to typical kagome materials, there are two van Hove singularities at the $M$ point and two gapped Dirac points (by spin-orbital coupling) at the $K$ point near the Fermi energy.
-A noticeable difference between ScV$_6$Sn$_6$ and $A$V$_3$Sb$_5$ is that Sn atoms in ScV$_6$Sn$_6$ do not contribute to the Fermi surface on the $k_z =0$ plane (see Fig. S7 in Supplemental Material \cite{SM}), while the Sb $p_z$ orbital contributes a circular Fermi surface around $\Gamma$ point in $A$V$_3$Sb$_5$.
+The pristine structure of ScV$_6$Sn$_6$ is shown in Fig. \ref{Fig1}(a), which has the symmetry of space group $P6/mmm$ (Structural details are shown in Table S1 in Supplemental Material \cite{SM}.)
+There is one non-equivalent V (Wyckoff position 6$i$), one non-equivalent Sc (1$a$), and three non-equivalent Sn atoms, Sn1 (2$c$), Sn2 (2$e$), and Sn3 (2d).
+The structure comprises two kagome layers, one honeycomb layer, and a triangular layer.
+The kagome layer comprises V and Sn2 atoms; the honeycomb layer comprises Sn3 atoms; and the triangular layer comprises Sc and Sn1 atoms.
+Within each kagome layer, Sn2 atoms are slightly off the kagome sublayer formed by V. Figure \ref{Fig1}(b) shows the band structure of the pristine phase.
+Like typical kagome materials, there are van Hove singularities at the $M$ point and gapped Dirac points by spin-orbital coupling at the $K$ point near the Fermi energy.
+A noticeable difference between ScV$_6$Sn$_6$ and $A$V$_3$Sb$_5$ is that Sn atoms in ScV$_6$Sn$_6$ do not contribute to the Fermi surface on the $k_z =0$ plane (see Fig. S8 in Supplemental Material \cite{SM}), while the Sb $p_z$ orbital contributes circular Fermi surfaces around $\Gamma$ and $A$ points in $A$V$_3$Sb$_5$.
 The $\mathbb{Z}_2$ topological invariant \cite{Fu2007topological} is presented in Fig. \ref{Fig1} (c), which demonstrates the nontrivial topological nature of ScV$_6$Sn$_6$.